 Finally after some massaging of the

-forecast objects (which are lists of dictionaries) into pandas DataFrames, we end up with:
+forecast objects (which are lists of dictionaries) into dataframes, we end up with:

 A challenge with using this measurement of forecast error is what happens when the net benefit of dispatching the battery to a forecast - i.e. when the forecast quality is so bad that using it ends up losing money.
 Unlike other error measures such as mean squared error it’s not appropriate to simply take the absolute.

 A final consideration is how this method can be used for other time series, such as stock prices or weather prediction.
-A very large capacity battery operating in price arbitrage does somewhat resemble arbitrage of stocks, so the error measurement might be useful for comparing forecasts.
-It’s less clear how useful this model would be for a temperature prediction - perhaps a different linear model would be useful for comparing forecasts.
+A large capacity battery operating in price arbitrage does somewhat resemble arbitrage of stocks, so the error measurement might be useful for comparing forecasts.
+It’s less clear how useful this model would be for a temperature prediction.

 Thanks for reading!